 Natalie Quilici is a Bay Area native who spent 25 years in the Bay Area dancing and entertaining the masses.
 After receiving her undergrad at San Jose State, she went on to produce the first site-specific dance festival in the South Bay and transitioned her career to creating.
 Ranging from competitive dance to choreographing weddings, musical theatre, and pageants, she received her Masters of Dance with honors from California State University, Long Beach for choreographic composition.
 Focusing on highlighting individual strengths and ensemble storytelling, she continues to serve the greater Sacramento Area.

-DIRECTOR - MATH
+MASTER INSTRUCTOR - MATH

 Tony Reyes grew up in California.
 Late in high school Tony has a great teacher who mentored him and he began to develop a greater appreciation for math.
 Under his tutelage, Tony was able to assist in creating a math tutoring business as well as building his skills as a mathematician and teacher.
 Tony has served as the assistant director of tutoring for Mathnasium Roseville for 12 years and has experience working with students from 1st grade all the way up through and including college math.
 He also helps students with physics.
 When he’s not working and doesn’t have math on his mind, he enjoys listening to music and playing guitar or spending time with his dog, friends, and family.